Academic Letter Grades

 The instructor grades students using the grading basis approved for the course (A-F or P/NP).
 Students are awarded credit for the course if their final grade is P or a minimum grade of C. A grade of CR (credit) is entered on the student’s transcript.

-For performance comparison only, a grade of CR is considered equivalent to a minimum grade of C. A minimum grade of CR does not carry grade points and is not included in GPA calculations.
+For performance comparison only, a grade of CR is considered equivalent to a minimum grade of C. A grade of CR does not carry grade points and is not included in GPA calculations.

 A deferred grade (DF) is used when the student is making satisfactory progress but completion of the course (such as thesis, project, research courses, internships, etc.) typically requires more than one semester.
 Credit is withheld, without academic penalty, until the course requirements are met.
 If coursework is not completed prior to fulfilling graduation requirements or if the student fails to maintain enrollment for one year, the DF will become a permanent grade, and it will be necessary for the student to re-register to obtain credit for the course.